HL7/davinci-pdex-formulary/input/pagecontent/change_notes.md

     <li>
       <a href="https://jira.hl7.org/browse/FHIR-32622">FHIR-32622</a>:
       <p>
-        Guidance was added to  <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html">Formulary Coverage Plan</a> indicating that we are considering basing the CoveragePlan profile off of the InsurancePlan resouce in a future release instead of the List resource.
+        Guidance was added to  <a href="http://hl7.org/fhir/us/davinci-drug-formulary/STU1.1/StructureDefinition-usdf-CoveragePlan.html">Formulary Coverage Plan</a> indicating that we are considering basing the CoveragePlan profile off of the InsurancePlan resource in a future release instead of the List resource.
       </p>
     </li>
      <li>